Naser Orić

 Naser Orić (born 3 March 1967) is a Bosnian former officer who commanded Army of the Republic of Bosnia and Herzegovina (ARBiH) forces in the Srebrenica enclave in eastern Bosnia surrounded by Bosnian Serb forces, during the Bosnian War.

 In 2006, he was sentenced to two years imprisonment by the Trial Chamber of the International Criminal Tribunal for the former Yugoslavia (ICTY) in the Netherlands for failing to prevent the deaths of five Bosnian Serb detainees and the mistreatment of eleven other detainees from late 1992 to early 1993 on the basis of superior criminal responsibility.

 Orić was acquitted on other charges of wanton destruction and causing damage to civilian infrastructure beyond the realm of military necessity.
 On 3 July 2008, the Appeals Chamber of the ICTY reversed the Trial Chamber's conviction and acquitted Orić of all charges brought against him.
 In November 2018, he was formally acquitted by a Bosnian appeals court.

 Early life

 Naser Orić was born on 3 March 1967 in Donji Potočari, about 3 km from the town of Srebrenica to Džemal and Hata.
-His grandfather had fought with the Ustaše, a ultranationalist movement, during World War II.
+His grandfather had fought with the Ustaše, an ultranationalist movement, during World War II.
 Orić graduated from high school with a metalworking certificate.